awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 After an instance is fully configured and passes the initial health checks, it is considered healthy by Amazon EC2 Auto Scaling\.
 Amazon EC2 Auto Scaling checks that all instances within the Auto Scaling group are running and in good shape by periodically checking the health state of the instances\.
 When it determines that an instance is unhealthy, it terminates that instance and launches a new one\.
 This helps in maintaining the number of running instances at the minimum number \(or desired number, if specified\) that you defined\.

 **Amazon EC2 status checks**
 Amazon EC2 Auto Scaling health checks use the results of the Amazon EC2 status checks to determine the health status of an instance\.
-If the instance is in any state other than `running` or if the system status is `impaired`, Amazon EC2 Auto Scaling considers the instance to be unhealthy and launches a replacement instance\.
+If the instance is in any Amazon EC2 state other than `running` or if the system status is `impaired`, Amazon EC2 Auto Scaling considers the instance to be unhealthy and replaces it\.
 This includes when the instance has any of the following states:
 + `stopping`
 + `stopped`
 + `shutting-down`